vishwasnavadak/blog/_posts/2019-03-02-contribution.markdown

 ---
 layout: post
 title: "The Contribution Game"
-excerpt: "Gyan about how to spend your time on internet wisely"
+excerpt: "How to spend your time on internet wisely by contributing to open source, wikipedia etc. "
 metakeywords: open source, contribution, crowd source, google local guide, wikipedia, vishwasnavadak
 subtitle: ""
 date: 2019-03-01 08:08:08